-(fa rm name) is committed to the e highest standards of animal care.
-We are aware of Dairy Farm , We will provide anyone assigned and tools needed to conduct their animals. - Animal abuse, neglect and misha ndling are not acceptable and d will not be tolerated.
-Anyone working on the farm is r required to immediately repo rt directly to management if they witness or suspect animal ab ouse, neglect, mishandling or an animal in distress.
-Producer name: Producer signature: Date: Family member / employee sign I have read, understand and comm al welfare policy.
+(fa arm name) is committed to the e highest standards of animal care.
+We are aware of Dairy Farm , C We will provide anyone assigne and tools needed to conduct their animals. • Animal abuse, neglect and misha andling are not acceptable and d will not be tolerated.
+Anyone working on the farm is at they witness or suspect animal at Producer name: Producer signature: Date: Family member / employee sign I have read, understand and com al welfare policy.
 Name Signature Date